Photoelectron momentum distributions in the strong-field ionization of atomic hydrogen by few-cycle elliptically polarized optical pulses: Results

 \section{Results}

-In this section, we analyze and interpret the PMD for different pulse characteristics, varying one parameter at a time.
-We will specifically consider variations of the envelope shape, CEP, ellipticity, pulse intensity, and pulse length.
-We start by giving a general description of the PMD, and we also assess the accuracy of our calculations by analyzing the gauge invariance.
+We start this section by giving a general description of the PMD, and we also assess the accuracy of our calculations by analyzing the gauge invariance.
+We then analyze and interpret the PMD for different pulse characteristics, varying one parameter at a time.
+Specifically, we consider variations of the envelope shape, CEP, pulse intensity, ellipticity, and pulse length.

+While we restate at times some familiar considerations for completeness of the discussion, we draw special attention to Secs.~\ref{sec:intensity dependence} and ~\ref{sec:ellipticity_dependence}, where we analyze in detail the intensity and ellipticity dependence of the PMD.
+As a key result, we demonstrate how short and intense optical pulses with relatively low ellipticity ($0.4\le \epsilon\le0.6$) provide important information on various aspects of the electron tunneling dynamics in strong fields, and can actually serve as selectors of the electron release time.